sduccao/sudachi_dict_to_solr_format/dict/README.md

 ## Morphological Dictionary
 Morphological dictionaries are used to analyze and tokenize text data.
 The morphological dictionary is a text file that contains a list of words and their corresponding readings and parts of speech.
 The morphological dictionary is used to analyze and tokenize text data.
 <br>
-The morphological dictionary is built based on Solr format that is compatible with Kuromoji tokenizer for Japanese morphological analysis.
+The morphological dictionary uses Kuromoji tokenizer for morphological analysis and is built based on the format that Kuromoji tokenizer can read.

+### Updating Custom Morphological Dictionary
+Custom morphological dictionaries can be maintained in separate files for different environments:
+- `prod_morphological.txt`: for production environment
+- `dev_morphological.txt`: for development and staging environment
+### Deploying (TBD)